 Mr. Tree — Lai Chi Kok and Causeway Bay

 Parents on the hunt for healthy dining combined with fun learning experiences will find that Mr. Tree checks all their boxes.
 This restaurant chain has two branches in Hong Kong.
 The one in Lai Chi Kok is divided into seven zones, each of which caters to a specific age group of kids.
 Your tots will be hard-pressed to choose between the ball pit, mini fishing pool and toys that encourage learning through play.
-The CWB branch’s offerings — which include a climbing wall, toddler play area, and kitchen sets — will help the kiddos work up an appetite for attractively plated dishes like the Rice On Chicken With Carrot Cream Sauce and Fried Rice in Chicken Meat With Crab Sticks (both HK$158).
+The CWB branch’s offerings — which include a climbing wall, toddler play area, and kitchen sets — will help the kiddos work up an appetite for attractively plated dishes like the Orecchiette Bolognese and Happy Bear with Corn and Chicken Cream Sauce (both HK$158).

 Lai Chi Kok: Shop 103-107 & 120-121, 1/F, D2 Place Two, 15 Cheung Shun St, Lai Chi Kok | +852 3184 0033